SoAndSoAnthony/Sprint_Four_Project/README.md

 UPDATE FOR PROJECT REVISION:
 - Even with 'plotly.express' the app does't run.
 HOOWWWW?!?!
+  -Because there wasn't a requirements.txt file to begin with...
 - I've updated the EDA assessment from the inital Jupyter notebook as well as the csv path into the directory, and not from my local machine.
 - As I understand, the config.toml does reside within the .streamlit folder.
 - Draft subject to change...